dcao28/Final_Project_479/README.md

 the Financial Forecasting of Dow Jones Index Stocks.
 Machine Learning and Data Mining in Pattern Recognition, 7988, 27-41.

+## what each script is about

+1. `svmRegression_auto.R` is the svm regression method in which the inputs are only the lagged value of the response variable.
+2. `svmRegression_mixed.R` is the svm regression method in which the inputs includes other lagged highly correlated stock prices rather than just lagged response variable.
+3. `classification_auto.R` is the svm classification method in which the response value of a factor variable whose level takes -1 or 1 to symbolize the direction of stock price change.
+Likewise, the inputs are only the lagged value of the response variable.
+4. `classification_mixed.R` is the svm classification method in which the response value of a factor variable whose level takes -1 or 1 to symbolize the direction of stock price change.
+Likewise, the inputs includes other lagged highly correlated stock prices rather than just lagged response variable.
+5. The `tune.R` is still being worked on.
+It is supposed to tune the parameters of svm kernel funcions.

 ## How to use